Why Waiting to Buy Life Insurance Almost Always Costs More Than You Think

 Life insurance is one of those things where timing really matters.
 Waiting might feel like the safe or sensible choice because it defers the cost today, but in reality it increases the total cost you pay over time and exposes you to risk if your health changes.

-The good news is that starting early doesn’t require a perfect budget or a big financial plan.
+Starting early doesn't require a perfect budget or a big financial plan.
 It just requires acknowledging that life is unpredictable and a bit of smart, forward-looking planning pays off.
 And if you work with a trusted local life insurance agent or broker, you are much more likely to find a policy that fits your life and your budget without overpaying for coverage.